Reading time: 3 min

 Though we don’t insist, we prefer to receive submissions as Word documents (.docx or .doc files) in Shunn manuscript format.
 We also accept .rtf, .odt, and .pdf files.
 Stories will not be penalized based on formatting or file type.
 As long as we can open the file and read your story, we’ll be good to go.

 Multiple submissions in the same window are allowed, but please wait for a response before sending another story.
-Simultaneous submissions are acceptable, but please tell us if your story is accepted by a market that precludes us from publishing it.
+Simultaneous submissions are acceptable and you don’t even need to tell us.
+Please withdraw your story right away (using the Moksha link provided when you submitted it) if it’s accepted elsewhere.

 We aim to respond to submissions within four weeks.
 Our response will be an acceptance, rejection, or hold notice.
 If we hold your story, that means it’s still under consideration, but we’re not ready to make a final decision.
 If you don’t hear from us within four weeks, feel free to query the editor for an update on your story.